Trump Touts Apprentice Ratings, Tells Prayer Breakfast: 'Pray For Arnold'

 Referring to the "Johnson amendment," an Internal Revenue Service rule that forbids pastors from preaching politics, Trump said he "will get rid of and totally destroy" the amendment and "allow our representatives of faith to speak freely and without fear of retribution."

-"When you hear about the tough phone calls I'm having, don't worry about it," Trump told the breakfast gathering in Washington, D.C., on Thursday.
+"When you hear about the tough phone calls I'm having, don't worry about it," Trump told the breakfast gathering.
 "We're taken advantage of by every nation in the world, virtually.
-It's not going to happen anymore."
+It's not going to happen any more."

-Trump referred to the controversial temporary ban on travel from seven nations and the pause in immigration he has implemented.
+Trump referred to the controversial temporary ban on travel from seven nations and the pause in immigration he's implemented.

 "We want people to come into our nation," he said, "but we want people to love us and to love our values, not to hate us and to hate our values."